RadicalZephyr/webfx/README.md

 Important options:

+- `windowTitle` - The text to set the window title to - Defaults to `WebFX`
 - `domain` - When combined with the port, determines the location of the page to show.
 Defaults to `localhost`
 - `port` - When combined with the domain, determinse the location of